dragonstw/socialnets18/assignments/submission1.md

 we follow the link non randomly from the node.
 Connected components, tells us the number of connected components in the network.
 Avg. clustering coefficient, It tells us how well the nodes are clustered i.e. if how well each node is enbembeded by its neigbors.
 Average path, it tells us how far apart each node is to each other in average.
+I chose to present my network the way I did because I thought it was aestaticly pleasing and it cleary showed the nodes and their relationship better than the default.